blackcolver88/Galaga-game-project/README.md

 # Galaga

-Welcome to the Galaga-game-project repository!
+Welcome to our Galaga-game-project repository!
 This repository hosts a 2D recreation of the classic Galaga arcade game, built using Java and JavaFX for graphics in eclipse.
 The game is a homage to the original Galaga game released by Namco in 1981, featuring the iconic user experience of a spacship that shoots its enemies in space in order to destroy them and grant the highest score.

 <div align="center">
   <img src="https://github.com/blackcolver88/Galaga-game-project/assets/117341508/d443c810-7353-48dc-9ebd-28c8f0f8c1a4" alt="Demo">